Paulo Roberto Orlando

 - Height 6' 3", Weight 165 lb.

-Paulo Orlando has played two years in the minor leagues through 2007 and has also appeared on the Brazilian national team.
+Paulo Orlando made his major league debut in 2015 and has also appeared on the Brazilian national team.

 A track star in his youth, Orlando signed with the Chicago White Sox and scout Orlando Santana in 2005 and hit .322/~.365/.504 for the DSL White Sox.
 He helped Brazil win the 2005 South American Championship.
 In 2006, he hit .262/.305/.391 for the Kannapolis Intimidators with 10 triples and 29 stolen bases (caught 9 times).
 He only walked 18 times while striking out in 143 of 470 AB.
 He led White Sox farmhands in triples.
 Surprisingly, Orlando was not the only Brazilian on the team as Anderson Gomes was also in their outfield.